carrot-u/carrot-u-docs/docs/learning_101/learning_101.md

   Use this to gauge how well you understand the material.
 We'll be sending out self-assessement and general feedback forms every so often that use this scale.

-  + Knowledge
-    I can recite most of terms and ideas discussed.
+  + **Knowledge:** I can recite most of terms and ideas discussed.
-  + Comprehension
-    I can describe the concept in my own words.
+  + **Comprehension:** I can describe the concept in my own words.
-  + Application
-    I can write a single piece of code using the concepts presented.
+  + **Application:** I can write a single piece of code using the concepts presented.
-  + Analysis
-    I can examine code that demonstrates this concept and explain the logic in my own words.
+  + **Analysis:** I can examine code that demonstrates this concept and explain the logic in my own words.
-  + Synthesis
-    I can write a functional program that integrates, but does not solely rely on, this concept.
+  + **Synthesis:** I can write a functional program that integrates, but does not solely rely on, this concept.
-  + Evaluation
-    I can write a blog post or teach a lecture about this concept to other novice programmers.
+  + **Evaluation:** I can write a blog post or teach a lecture about this concept to other novice programmers.

 ## Final Word